Whig Party (United States): Background

 During the 1790s, the first major U.S. parties arose in the form of the Federalist Party, led by Alexander Hamilton, and the Democratic-Republican Party, led by Thomas Jefferson.
 After 1815, the Democratic-Republicans emerged as the sole major party at the national level but became increasingly polarized.
-A nationalist wing, led by Henry Clay, favored policies such as the Second Bank of the United States and the implementation of a protective tariff.
-A second group, the Old Republicans, opposed these policies, instead favoring a strict interpretation of the Constitution and a weak federal government.
+A nationalist wing led by Henry Clay favored policies such as the Second Bank of the United States and the implementation of a protective tariff.
+A second group, the Old Republicans, opposed these policies, favoring a strict interpretation of the Constitution and a weak federal government.

 In the 1824 presidential election, Speaker of the House Henry Clay, Secretary of the Treasury William H. Crawford, Secretary of State John Quincy Adams, and General Andrew Jackson all sought the presidency as members of the Democratic-Republican Party.
 Crawford favored state sovereignty and a strict constructionist view of the Constitution, while Clay and Adams favored high tariffs and the national bank; regionalism played a central role, with Jackson strongest in the West.
 Jackson won a plurality of the popular and electoral vote in the 1824 election, but not a majority.
 The House of Representatives had to decide.
-Speaker Clay supported Adams, who was elected as president by the House, and Clay was appointed as Secretary of State.
+Speaker Clay supported Adams, who was elected as president by the House, and Clay was appointed Secretary of State.
 Jackson called it a "corrupt bargain".

 In the years following the 1824 election, former members of the Democratic-Republican Party split into hostile factions.
 Supporters of President Adams and Clay joined with many former Federalists such as Daniel Webster to form a group informally known as the "Adams party".
-Meanwhile, supporters of Jackson, Crawford, and Vice President John C. Calhoun joined to oppose the Adams administration's nationalist agenda, becoming informally known as "Jacksonians".
+Meanwhile, supporters of Jackson, Crawford, and Vice President John C. Calhoun joined in opposing the Adams administration's nationalist agenda, becoming informally known as "Jacksonians".
 Due in part to the superior organization (by Martin Van Buren) of the Jacksonians, Jackson defeated Adams in the 1828 presidential election, taking 56 percent of the popular vote.
 Clay became the leader of the National Republican Party, which opposed President Jackson.
 By the early 1830s, the Jacksonians organized into the new Democratic Party.